lvgl/docs_old/en/get-started/pc-simulator.md

 ### Compile and Run

 Now you are ready to run the LittlevGL Graphics Library on your PC.
 Click on the Hammer Icon on the top menu bar to Build the project.
-If you have done everything right you will not get any errors.
-Note that on some systems additional steps might be required to "see" SDL 2 from Eclipse but in most of cases the configurations in the downloaded project is enough.
+If you have done everything right, then you will not get any errors.
+Note that on some systems additional steps might be required to "see" SDL 2 from Eclipse but, in most of cases the configurations in the downloaded project is enough.

-After a success build click on the Play button on the top menu bar to run the project.
+After a success build, click on the Play button on the top menu bar to run the project.
 Now a window should appear in the middle of your screen.

 Now everything is ready to use the LittlevGL Graphics Library in the practice or begin the development on your PC.